jfarmer/example-express-authentication/README.md

 1. Visit <http://localhost:3000> to see the web application!

+## Custom Middleware

+The `loadUser.js` file contains an example of custom middleware. `loadUser` looks at the session to check if a user ID is present.
+If it is, we try to find the corresponding user.

+If we do, we set `request.user` to the corresponding user.
+This is then available to all our route handlers.

+To "log in", we have to set `request.session.userId`.
+To "log out", we have to unset it.

+The session data is stored using [HTTP cookies][wiki-http-cookie].

 ## Passwords

 By default, [objection-password][url-objection-password] uses [bcrypt][wiki-bcrypt] to hash user passwords.
 We don't want to store the raw password text in the database, but we still need to verify quickly whether a user entered a valid password.